alexandroid000/cv/NillesCV.md

     Autonomous Design of Robots* at ICRA 2018.
 -   A. Q. Nilles, I. Becerra, and S. M. LaValle.
 "Controllable Billiards: Characterizing the Paths of Simple Mobile Robots," poster in *Dynamics Days*, 2018.
--   "New Developments in Combinatorial Data Structures and Algorithms for Robotic Planning, Filtering and Design," UIUC Theory Seminar, October 3 2016.
--   "Case Studies in Robotics Toolchains," UIUC Robotics Seminar, September 9 2016.
 -   A. Q. Nilles, “Partially Coherent Transport: Computational Analysis and Overcoming Anderson Localization," 2014 CSM Physics poster session.
 -   A. Q. Nilles, "Teaching the Smart Grid: Why Data Management is Essential to